The Effects of Interaction Functions Between Two Cellular Automata: Model

 \section{Model}

 The model system explored here is composed of two finite, deterministic, and spatially bounded interacting CA with fixed widths $w$ and periodic boundary conditions.
-Each CA starts exactly like an ECA with a fixed update rule $r \in {R = [0, 255]}$, but after each time step, each CA changes its rule that is used to determine that CA's next state $s$.
+Each CA starts exactly like an ECA with a fixed update rule (one of the 256 ECA rules), but after each time step, each CA changes its rule that is used to determine that CA's next state $s$.
 Both CA use one of the following types of functions $f_{\text{type}, t}$ at time $t$ to change their rule $r$, which will then determine the next state $s_{t+1}$:

-\begin{enumerate} \item $r_{x, t} = f_{\text{this state}, t}(s_{x, t})$: $r_{x, t}$ is determined only by the current state $s_{x, t}$ of that CA. \item $r_{x, t} = f_{\text{other state}, t}(s_{y, t})$: $r_{x, t}$ is determined only by the current state $s_{y, t}$ of the opposing CA. \item $r_{1, t} = r_{2, t} = f_{\text{both states}, t}(s_{1, t}, s_{2, t})$: Both $r_{1, t}$ and $r_{2, t}$ are determined by the current states $s_t$ of both CA. \item $r_{x, t} = f_{\text{mixed}, t}(\text{random choice}(s_{1, t}, s_{2, t} \lor s_{x, t} \lor s_{y, t}))$: $r_{x, t}$ depends on a random choice of both CA states, the state of that CA, or the state of the opposing CA. \end{enumerate}
+\begin{enumerate} \item $r_{x, t} = f_{\text{this state}, t}(s_{x, t})$: $r_{x, t}$ is determined only by the current state $s_{x, t}$ of that CA. \item $r_{x, t} = f_{\text{other state}, t}(s_{y, t})$: $r_{x, t}$ is determined only by the current state $s_{y, t}$ of the opposing CA. \item $r_{1, t} = r_{2, t} = f_{\text{both states}, t}(s_{1, t}, s_{2, t})$: Both $r_{1, t}$ and $r_{2, t}$ are determined by the current states $s_t$ of both CA. \item $r_{x, t} = f_{\text{mixed}, t}(\text{random choice}((s_{1, t}, s_{2, t}) \lor s_{x, t} \lor s_{y, t}))$: $r_{x, t}$ depends on a random choice of both CA states, the state of that CA, or the state of the opposing CA. \end{enumerate}

-Because all possible initial states for a given $w$ and initial rules $r_0 \in {R = [0, 255]}$ are explored for both CA, only CA with $w=3$ were explored.
+Because all possible initial states for a given $w$ and initial rules are explored for both CA, only CA with $w=3$ were explored.
 For each of all possible combinations of $s_{0, w}$, $r_0$, state trajectories were recorded for $2*2^w$ time steps.
 An illustration of this model is shown in Figure~\ref{fig:ca}.